 - Make sure that raw foods are stored separately from ready-to-eat foods, otherwise there's a risk of contamination.

 - Use a separate knife and chopping board for raw meats.

 - Heat ready meals until they're steaming hot all the way through – this is especially important for meals containing poultry.

 You also need to make sure that some foods, such as eggs, poultry, burgers, sausages and whole cuts of meat like lamb, beef and pork, are cooked very thoroughly until steaming all the way through.

 For tips, read foods to avoid in pregnancy.

-For more information or to apply for the vouchers, you can:
+For more information, or to apply for a card, visit the Healthy Start scheme website.

 Get Better Health: Start for Life's pregnancy and baby emails

 Sign up for Better Health: Start for Life's weekly emails for expert advice, videos and tips on pregnancy, birth and beyond.